ClimateGhosts/earth-health-game/README.md

 ### Client

-Use https://climateghosts.github.io/earth-health-game to connect to the server and play
+Use the live client at https://climateghosts.github.io/earth-health-game and set the server url to http://localhost:5000

-### Development
+## Development

 ### SOLUZION Problem / Server